tpascarella/sr50/docs/problems.md

 In their designed use case, you are not allowed to touch the money in these accounts until you turn 65.
 I reject the premise.

-### - "Going to university is a great career move"
+### - "Going to university is a great career move!"

 Maybe, but not always.
 It depends on the impact your degree will have on your Savings Rate and your Income.
-If the degree can double your income, and you have access to grants from a reasonable school, then go for it.
+If that degree can double your income, and you have access to grants, then sure, go for it.

-But saying "university is a great option" as *one-size fits all, blanket career advice* is incredibly stupid.
-College is really god damn expensive, and should never be entered *on impulse*.
+However, saying "university is a great option" as *one-size fits all, blanket career advice* is incredibly stupid.
+College is expensive, and certainly should never be entered *on impulse*.

-### - "You should pay off your house"
+### - "My house is the best investment I've ever made!"

 Paying off your house is another inefficient use of capital.